AlexErlewein/SpellSmut/QWEN.md

 1. Ensure Python 3.x is installed
 2. Navigate to the project directory
 3. Run desired Python scripts from `src/`
-4. Use the TiganachReloaded editor for CFF files
+4. Use the TirganachReloaded editor for CFF files

 ### For Asset Extraction
 1. Place original game files in `OriginalGameFiles/`